 This refers to the prophetic earth which centers on Israel.
 Judaism is God’s religion of the earth.
 The Jews are God’s earthly people, and they have God’s earthly calling.
 Judaism is the vine of the earth referred to later in this book (Rev. 14:19).
 Then in the above verse we have another characteristic – the second beast looks like a lamb, although his speech is like a dragon.
 Jesus is the true Lamb of God.
 Wouldn’t you expect the Antichrist to imitate Christ and be a false messiah in order to deceive the Jews?
 Are not the Jews still looking for Messiah to come to them?
 Isn’t this how they will be deceived by a false Messiah?

-In summary, we have then the fact as to the history of the latter days, that there are two beasts or manifestations of power united in their operations, but at the same time the two powers being very distinct; each of them amazingly important in the place they hold, though one of the two is distinctively on the throne of the prince of this world (Rev. 13:2).
+In summary, we have then the fact as to the history of the latter days, that there are at least two beasts or manifestations of power directly from Satan.
+Although united in their operations, at the same time they are quite distinct.
+Each is significant in the place they hold, though one of the two is distinctively on the throne of the prince of this world (Rev. 13:2).
 Whatever title they may hold, these are the two beasts and instruments of evil Satan brings forth in the tribulation.
-I speak of this, because in some passages, and in our minds in reflecting on the course of evil in this present age, the general character may be presented, yet we easily forget that there are certainly and historically, two vessels of evil power: one having the public authority and a certain blasphemous character (Rev. 13:5-6); the other, in whom is the energy of seduction and deception, which acts and produces the effect on men (Rev. 13:12), in subservience to the throne and public power.
-I believe the scriptural evidence indicates there is a Caesar at the head of the Roman beast, while the Antichrist is the head of the second beast.
+I speak of this, because in some passages, and in our minds in reflecting on the course of evil in this present age, the general character may be presented, yet we easily forget that there will be historically at least two vessels of evil power: one having the public authority and a certain blasphemous character (Rev. 13:5-6), the other, in whom is the energy of religious seduction and deception, which acts and produces this effect on men (Rev. 13:12), in subservience to the throne and public power.
+I believe the scriptural evidence indicates there is a Caesar at the head of the Roman beast in the West, while the Antichrist is the head of the second beast located in the east in Palestine.